jidongxiao/CSCI1200-DataStructures/hws/youtube_comments/README.md

 see the *is_reply* field is true here.

-Our data set includes 6 json files, just to satisfy your curiosity, they include comments corresponding to the following 6 youtube videos:
+Our data set includes 6 json files, just to satisfy your curiosity, they include comments corresponding to the following 6 YouTube videos:

 - hold_me_closer.json is corresponding to this video titled [Elton John, Britney Spears - Hold Me Closer (Official Video)](https://www.youtube.com/watch?v=qExVlz3zb0k).